Cleanlab Studio vs FireHydrant

 - Export & Reporting — Export cleaned data and error reports

-- Integrations — Connect with various tools for enhanced functionality
+- Integrations — Connects with common engineering and communication tools

 - Effective at identifying mislabeled data